As of 1st July 2022, private companies are welcome to apply for the membership of the Consultative Committee.

 The Consultative Committee (CC) meets once a year at the UPU headquarters in Berne at the same time as the Postal Operations Council (POC) meetings.

-The next CC General Assembly scheduled to take place during POC/CA S3 from 1 to 12 May 2023.
-The exact date will be communicated later.
+The next CC General Assembly scheduled to take place during POC/CA S3 on 11 May 2023.

 If you have any questions, please contact the CC Secretariat at alexander.thern-svanberg@upu.int.